jcberthon/unifi-docker/README.md

 When upgrading to newer version (e.g. going from the 5.6 to 5.7 branch) it is good practice to perform a backup before.
-You can use the UniFi Controller app to perform such a backup (under Settings -> Maintenance).
+You can use the UniFi Controller app to perform such a backup (under Settings -> Maintenance and click the "Download Backup" button).
 Make sure your backup is handy, potentially create a new container on a different host and try to restore the backup to make sure it works.

 Then simply stop and delete the previous container and respawn a new container with the updated Docker image.
-If you are using docker-compose, you can update the image tag and simply do `docker-compose up --pull -d`.
+If you are using docker-compose, you can update the image tag and simply do `docker-compose up --pull -d` this will pull a newer image if any, and recreate the container using that image (so it will stop, remove, create and start the container).

 ## Volumes: